TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 `memory_size.py` is used getting memory size from hist of `target_path.txt`.
 It is run by executiing `train_transformer.sh` or `eval_transformer.sh`.

 ### ABCI
-If you would use these scripts at `ABCI`(AI Bridging Cloud Infrastructure), you can run below.
+If you would use these scripts at `ABCI`(AI Bridging Cloud Infrastructure), they can be executed in the following way.

 - Train : `bash train_transformer_abci.sh`
 - Eval : `bash eval_transformer_abci.sh`